PetrKryslUCSD/HowToUseJuliaWithCygwinEmacs/README.md

 ## Makeup of the `.emacs.d` directory

-My personal copy of this directory, partially equipped, is part of this repository.
+My personal copy of this directory, preconfigured for immediate use, is part of this repository.